tinatasha/grammina/README.md

-# GRAMMINA
+# AWARDSSS
 A django application showcasing the beauty of black women.

 ## Description
-A clone of instagram.
+A clone of awwwards.

 #### Link to deployed site